j-siderius/TinySpark/docs/kit/platform.md

     time.sleep(1)
 ```

-Concepts and (parts of) neural networks will be explained using interactive applications.
+Concepts can also be explained using interactive applications.
 These allow you to manipulate values, play around with network structures and more, seeing the effects in real time.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.6.0/p5.js"></script>
 <script>